sjmcculloch/smblogv2/content/posts/2020-05-28-remembering-spellfire-ccg-rules-gameplay/index.md

 You may:

-- Place any number of champions, artifacts and magical items into the pool.
+- Place any number of **champions, artifacts and magical items** into the pool.
 The pool exists to right of your triangle realm formation.

 > The pool is the holding area for your cards that are ready to defend or attack other realms.
 By playing cards into the pool you reduce your handsize and avoid discard in phase 5.

-- Use any phase 3 spell, psionic power, blood ability or thief skill (there must be a champion in the pool able to use the spell, power or ability)
+- Use any phase 3 spell, psionic power, blood ability or thief skill (there must be a champion of that class in the pool to use the spell, power or ability)

 ![Spellfire: Staff of Magius](./staff-of-magius.jpg)